Teen Titans season 2: Cast and characters

 The second season featured vocal talents from a variety of veteran film, television and voice actors, including Thomas Haden Church (left).
 The season also featured voice actor Dee Bradley Baker (right) providing a voice for several characters.

 Scott Menville, Hynden Walch, Greg Cipes, Tara Strong, and Khary Payton reprise their roles in the second season as their respective Teen Titans - Robin, Starfire, Beast Boy, Raven, and Cyborg.
 In addition to her role as Raven, Strong voices the character Kitten, the daughter of Killer Moth, in the episode "Date with Destiny".
 Season two also debuts Terra, a young teenage girl with the ability to move the earth around her, and who later develops a relationship with Beast Boy in her second stint with the team, with actress Ashley Johnson providing her voice.
 Ron Perlman reprises his role as the Titans' main villain Slade, in four episodes of the season.
 Dee Bradley Baker returns to the series, providing voices for several characters, including the Alien Dog and villain Soto in "Every Dog Has His Day"; Plasmus in two episodes; Overload in part one of the season finale; and Larry, Robin's double from another dimension, in the episode "Fractured".
 Wil Wheaton returns to his role of Aqualad in the episode "Winner Take All".

 Season two of Teen Titans featured numerous guest actors providing voices for recurring and guest characters.
 In the episode "How Long is Forever?", Xander Berkeley plays the villain Warp.
 Keith David and actor and comedian John DiMaggio provided the voices of Atlas and Spike in "Only Human".
 In the episode "Fear Itself", veteran voice actress Tress MacNeille and actor Alexander Polinsky provide the voices of Horror Movie Actress and the villain Control Freak, respectively.
 Film actor Thomas Haden Church provided the voice of Killer Moth, a villain who breeds an insect army, in the episode "Date with Destiny".
 Will Friedle also voices the characters Fang and a frozen promgoer in the episode.
-The episode "Transformation" features narration by British actor Tony Jay and voice acting from Cathy Cavadini as the Cironielian Chrysalis Eater.
-In the episode "Winner Take All", Mike Erwin provided the voice of Speedy while Jim Cummings provided the voices of the Master of Games, the episode's main villain, and Wildebeest.
+The episode "Transformation" features narration by British actor Tony Jay (voice of Claude Frollo and Shere Khan) and voice acting from Cathy Cavadini as the Cironielian Chrysalis Eater.
+In the episode "Winner Take All", Mike Erwin provided the voice of Speedy while Jim Cummings (voices of Winnie the Pooh, Tigger, Pete and Darkwing Duck) provided the voices of the Master of Games, the episode's main villain, and Wildebeest.
 Musician Henry Rollins voiced the character Johnny Rancid in the episode "Fractured".